RichardEssery/FSM/README.md

 | Tsf      | &deg;C | Average surface temperature              |
 | Tsl      | &deg;C | Average soil temperature at 20 cm depth  |

-Example file `data/obs_CdP_0506.txt` contains daily observations of the same variables, with -99 indicating missing data.
+Example file `data/out_CdP_0506.txt` contains output from a run of configuration `data/obs_CdP_0506.txt` contains daily observations of the same variables, with -99 indicating missing data.

+At the end of a run, the state variables are written to a dump file with the same format as the start file.

 ### <a name="configs"></a> Model configurations